darkarnium/darkarnium.github.io/_posts/2015-11-29-9447CTF-Super-Turbo-Atomic-GIF-Converter-Write-Up.md

 author: Peter Adkins
 image:
 ---
 Over the last two days I've been participating in the 9447 CTF with a group ephemerally known as ['Moose 1v1'](https://9447.plumbing/user?id=941).
-As this was my first participation in any form of CTF, and our team managed to snatch the silver for being the second to solve, I thought I'd write-up the solution that our team came up with.
+As this was my first participation in any form of CTF, and our team managed to snatch the silver for being the second to solve this particular challenge, I thought I'd write-up the solution that our team came up with.

 It's worth noting that we burned a few hours going in entirely the wrong direction, which is discussed below.
 In the end the sources for the application were released as a hint, but that was a few hours after we'd managed to find the flag.